AleksandarKostovic/SystemC-tutorial/README.md

 - [Threads](#threads)
 ## What is SystemC

-SystemC is a set of classes and libraries that provide event driven simulation for a system modeling language called SystemC.
+SystemC is a collection of classes and libraries that provide event driven simulation for a system modeling language called SystemC.
 Its a way to enable hardware modeling functionality within C++.
 SystemC is based on C++, which gives it speed and flexibility.

 Being based on C++, SystemC doesnt require any special EDA tool in order to use it.
 All you need is a C++ compiler that you can link your installation to.